FireFan is a sports app network marketing company that connects fans on game day and lets them play mini games where you can win cash and prizes.

 So far, they have pretty good reviews and you could probably make some decent money if you figured out a way to get fellow sports enthusiasts on board.

-Just don’t expect to quit your day job anytime soon.
+Just don’t expect to quit your day job and work from home anytime soon.

 From a passive income point-of-view, the company is still very young and will probably face legal allegations, as most sports betting companies and MLMs have to endure.